32 Comments

 Expand full comment

-Nicole Jolie AI Consultant's avatar
+Nicole Jolie's avatar

 This is next level....I just set an RSS feed up with n8n using a template and I don't code.
 I was wondering if you show how to do this to get posts to substack automatically.
 I wanted to create an automatic post from TikTok to substack so that I am keeping it up dated...
 Just wondering if there's anything like that.
 Thank you for this work.
 Wow! next level shizzle